 Choose a campaign type.
 We’re using the OptinMonster Slide-in campaign for this tutorial.

-Select a theme.
-We’re using the Converse theme.
+Select a template.
+We’re using the Camber template.

 Name your campaign and press Start Building to go to the campaign builder.

 Next, it’s time to customize your campaign.
 The campaign builder loads with a pre-filled example, but you’ll want to change that to match your offer and brand.

 Select the headline and type to change it to the headline you want.
 This is the most important feature or benefit of your offer.

 Edit the body copy in the same way.